benibr/netjail/README.md

 # netjail

-Starts an application in a new network namespace and route all its traffic through a specific OpenVPN.
+Starts OpenVPN and moves the OVPN network interface into its own network namespace

 ## Features:
-*  force every kind of application into a specific connection
+*  can force every kind of application into a specific connection
 *  keep your host network configuration as it is
 *  prevent the application from connecting somewhere else
 *  works without virtualization environments or containers